Smith, No. 2 Alabama pummel Mississippi State, 41-0

 Mississippi State quarterback K.J.
 Costello left after appearing to take a knee to the helmet early in the second quarter.
 He was escorted to the locker room and replaced by Will Rogers, who was coming off a 15-of-18 performance against Texas A&M.

-The nature of Costello's injury wasn't immediately disclosed.
+Leach didn't disclose the nature of Costello's injury.
 He finished 4 of 11 for just 16 yards.
 Rogers completed 24 of 37 passes for 147 yards and threw two interceptions.

+“I thought we played hard.
+I thought we played sloppy and dumb at times," Leach said.
+"I think that Alabama is a team that has been put together for over a decade.
+They have a culture that is extremely hard-working and competitive that permeates their entire program.

 Alabama extended its major college record with a 19th straight game scoring at least 35 points, thanks to Patrick Surtain Jr.'s 25-yard pick-6 with 2:12 left.